SDharan93/Automated_SMS/README.md

 Android application that helps "bad texters" reply to SMS messages automatically.
 Users can input personal messages for specific contacts and write default messages for everyone else.
 If the user does not reply to SMS messages after a specified amount of time, the application will reply for them.

-The application was originally created for the purpose of teaching fellow students how to create Android applications on behalf of IEEE Guelph Student Branch.

 ### Prerequisities

 * Android Phone (For true usuage)